BS (Computer Science), Rensselaer

 Together with Rick Aster (NMT, Geophysics) and Cliff Thurber (geophysics at the University of Wisconsin), I've coauthored a textbook on inverse problems aimed at graduate students in the earth sciences.
 This textbook is based on a course that Rick Aster and I have been teaching for about 15 years now.
-The second edition of the book has just been released in February of 2012.
+The second edition of the book was published in February of 2012.
 You can buy it direct from Elsevier or from Amazon or Barnes and Noble .

 If you're an undergraduate or graduate student looking for a project, please see my list of projects.
 In some cases there is even funding available to pay you for work on these projects.
 If you're looking for a directed study course, I am also willing to teach directed studies related to optimization and inverse problems, including Data Assimilation, Convex Optimization, and Compressive Sensing.

 I am available as a consultant to industry on numerical analysis,

 Note: 575-322-2592 is a Google voice number that will ring my home, office, and mobile phones.
 It's the surest way of reaching me or at least getting to my voice mail.
 835-5813 is the actual number in my office- it doesn't lead to a useful voice mail.